 Lack of in-person site visits could make or break an ERP implementation.
-While ERP consultants work with a variety of businesses and may have prior experience working with a similar business, each business has its own unique processes, and to develop an understanding of these processes, the team must survey the site, closely observe users how they perform their daily operations, and interact with them to develop a deeper understanding of implied requirements.
+While ERP consultants work with a variety of businesses and may have prior experience working with a similar business, each business has its own unique processes.
+And to develop an understanding of these processes, the team must survey the site.
+Closely observe users and how they perform their daily operations.
+As well as interact with them to develop a deeper understanding of implied requirements.

 The other reason why ERP projects fail is that key details are lost in translation.
 For example, if the entire team who is actually implementing the project is working remotely and only the sales team is available for on-site interactions, the core team will have a hard time following the requirements and implementing them aligned with the business needs.